 The Monuments Men

-Based on the of the greatest treasure hunt in history, The is an focusing on seven over-the-hill, out-of-shape museum directors, artists, architects, curators, and art historians who went to the front lines of to rescue the world's artistic masterpieces from thieves and return them to their rightful owners.
+Based on the true story of the greatest treasure hunt in history, The is an focusing on seven over-the-hill, out-of-shape museum directors, artists, architects, curators, and art historians who went to the front lines of to rescue the world’s artistic masterpieces from thieves and return them to their rightful owners.

 Though some filming was done in real mines, most of the tunnels were built on sound stages at Babelsberg Studios.
 “That's a lot of stuff to shift around – paintings, crates, sculptures – and in order to get the scale you have to have large rooms that are accessible by one or two tunnels, fifteen hundred feet underground,” Production Designer Jim Bissell says.